JTFouquier/explana/readme.md

 I'm new to Snakemake!
 Please follow their tutorials.
 I set it up really quickly to get things going and have not explored best practices, nor is this project ready to install or clone.

 For now, I have R and Python scripts that both run when providing the name of the final pdf from the `run_random_forest` Snakemake rule which in turn uses `random_forest.py` and then the `create_deltas` Snakemake rule that uses `create_deltas.R` if needed.
 It steps back through the snakemake rules, finding out what it needs to build the final output file.
 I added the arguments to the file name for clarity using the curly braces, but this is probably not best practice.
 I just wanted my names to clearly say what arguments I used.

+##### Repository:

+- data: original input data
+- deltas: delta datasets (examples are already there, although this is an output)
+- random-forest: output (examples included)
+- scripts: Python and R scripts, more to come!